nachinagappan/nachinagappan.github.io/index.md

 ## Welcome to Nachi Nagappan's homepage

-I am a Principal Researcher at Microsoft Research where I work in the <a href="https://www.microsoft.com/en-us/research/group/empirical-software-engineering-group-ese/">Empirical Software Engineering Research Group (ESE)</a> in RiSE.
+I am a Partner Researcher at Microsoft Research where I work in the <a href="https://www.microsoft.com/en-us/research/group/empirical-software-engineering-group-ese/">Empirical Software Engineering Research Group (ESE)</a> in RiSE.
 I also hold an adjunct faculty appointment at <a href = "https://www.iiitd.ac.in/">IIIT New Delhi</a>.

 My research interests are in the field of Data Analytics and Machine Learning for Software Engineering focusing on Software Reliability, Software Metrics, Developer Productivity and Analytics for Empirical Software Engineering.
 I am particularly interested in the application of software measurement theory with ML methods for building parametric models for identifying and understanding relationships between software measures and quality.